Create your first LDP server

 You should get this result:

-Changes on Jena Fuseki
+Verify changes on Jena Fuseki

 To test if our LDP server is really working, you should check if the data has been added to our Jena Fuseki instance.

 Go to http://localhost:3030/dataset.html and make a SPARQL query to get all of your data.
-You should get the following result:

-Guillaume Cousin has been added to the database : the LDP server works!
+Your first note has been added to the database : the LDP server works!